How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 - Equipment financing: Your credit will be reviewed along with your assets and cash flow to determine a reasonable loan amount and rate.
 You can also consider small business term loans for this.
 It is usually provided to a business owner who needs cash upfront for a specific task such as hiring or equipment purchase.

-- Try Crowdfunding: Crowdfunding sites such as Kickstarter or GoFundMe can be an effective way to fund a super creative project or business.
+- Try Crowdfunding: Crowdfunding sites can be an effective way to fund a super creative project or business.
 If you have figured out the stand-out factor for your business, Crowdfunding can be the best way to finance yourself.
 You’ll have to set a certain amount for a period of time, say, $15,000 in 30 days, and friends, family, or strangers who find your idea interesting can pledge some money.

 - Attract an angel investor: Have a game plan before you even think about going to an angel investor.
 Make it clear what you are willing to give them in return and have a clear exit strategy for them.